 The reality is probably worse if your sales people forego content because it doesn’t exist or they can’t find it.

-Market Realities and Sales Content Strategy
+Market Realities and Sales Information and Content Strategy

 New, digital era realities begin with the “fact” that from our buyer’s perspectives, we’re all selling in a sea of highly commoditized products and services.
 Even our high value solutions are perceived this way.

-Content plays a key role in the strategy of leading companies to use the way they sell to differentiate their sales people, offers and company.
+Information plays a key role in the strategy of leading companies to use the way they sell to differentiate their sales people, offers and company.
 Their sales people use content to create value for prospects even before they become a customer.

 Content Reasons for Sales Content Strategy